najiar/Craft_demo/README.md

 Select * from users; / To show the users your looked for from github

-If any of the users Fields are = None it means the user didnt specify the information that we are looking for
+If any of the users fields are = None it means the user didn't specify the information that we are looking for